MMAP/MMAP.github.io/CHEATSHEET.md

 This Cheat Sheet is designed to facilitate creation of shell scripts for running MMAP.

 Example soft links for the MMAP program plus input and output files are shown below.
-Example commands and options of various MMAP options, usingh one or more of these soft links, are given in the subsequent sections.
-Thus, you can copy the softlinks into a shell scripthus, adjust the link definitions, and then copy/paste the desired MMAP commands to preform the various functions.
+Example commands and options using these soft links are given in subsequent sections.
+Thus, you can copy the softlinks into a shell script, adjust the link definitions, and then copy/paste the desired commands.

 ### Soft Links